-Does our Containment Plan Address All ICRA Safety Issues?
+Does our Containment Plan Address All ICRA Requirements - Including Negative Air?

-The CDC requires healthcare facilities to perform an Infection Control Risk Assessment (ICRA) before any renovation, construction or repair project.
+As a healthcare contractor, you are well aware of the importance of the required Infection Control Risk Assessment (ICRA) before any healthcare system or hospital renovation, construction or repair project.

-ICRA Class IV designation states that hospitals must “construct barriers to prevent dust and dangerous pathogens from entering patient care areas and ensure that barriers are impermeable to fungal spores and in compliance with local fire codes.”
+For containment, ICRA Class IV - the highest risk group assessment classification - states hospitals must “construct barriers to prevent dust and dangerous pathogens from entering patient care areas and ensure that barriers are impermeable to fungal spores and in compliance with local fire codes.”